jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When foreign investment PIEs included in group
 (2D) For the purposes of subsection (2B)﻿(b), a multi-rate PIE that chooses under section HM 71B (Choosing to become foreign investment PIE) to become a foreign investment PIE, must not be part of a group of companies that includes a land investment company.
 Measuring common voting interests
-(3) In subsection (1)﻿(a), a person's common voting interest in the relevant companies at a particular time is the percentage of their voting interests under section YC 2 (Voting interests) in each of the companies at the time.
+(3) In subsection (1)﻿(a) and section IC 4(1)﻿(a), a person’s common voting interest in the relevant companies at a particular time is the percentage of their voting interests under sections YC 2, YC 4(1) to (3), YC 5, and YC 6 (which relate to voting interests) in each of the companies at the time.
 Measuring common market value interests
-(4) In subsection (1)﻿(b), a person's common market value interest in the relevant companies at a particular time is the percentage of their market value interests under section YC 3 (Market value interests) in each of the companies at the time.
+(4) In subsection (1)﻿(b), a person's common market value interest in the relevant companies at a particular time is the percentage of their market value interests under sections YC 3, YC 4(1) to (3), YC 5, and YC 6 (which relate to market value interests) in each of the companies at the time.
 Common interest percentages
 (5) For the purposes of this section, in measuring a person's common voting interest or common market value interest in 2 or more companies at a particular time,—
   (a) for percentages that are the same in relation to each company, the person's percentage interest at the time: